sissyliberation/nlpclass-fall2013/site/assignments/a0programming.md

 * If the list of stopwords is present, then skip them in your top-10 display (but don't exclude them from your total count).
 * Ensure that if the stopwords option is not present, that the program will run as in Part 2.

-I should be able to run your program with something like this, and get this exact output:
+I should be able to run your program with something like this, and get this exact output (excluding sbt garbage):

     $ sbt "run-main nlp.WordCount alice.txt --stopwords english.stop"
     Total number of words: 29353